erikvorhes/dotcom/src/content/is.md

 The site colors are inspired by the [Towneley manuscript](https://hdl.huntington.org/digital/collection/p15150coll7/id/52988/).

-Everything is powered by web standards, along with [Markdown](https://daringfireball.net/projects/markdown/), [Nunjucks](https://mozilla.github.io/nunjucks/), and [Eleventy](https://www.11ty.dev/).
+Everything is powered by web standards, along with [Eleventy](https://www.11ty.dev/), [Markdown](https://daringfireball.net/projects/markdown/), [Nunjucks](https://mozilla.github.io/nunjucks/), and [Pagefind](https://pagefind.app/).
 I didn't use any LLMs while assembling any part of this site.
 You're welcome to quote, contend with, or remix anything on here, but I'd appreciate a citation.

 If you find an issue, feel free to [submit an issue or make a pull request](https://github.com/erikvorhes/dotcom).

 ### Fonts in Use

-* [Minion 3](https://minion.typekit.com) for body copy and the favicon
+* [Minion 3](https://minion.typekit.com) for body copy and the favicon; this is an update to an old favorite, with the added bonus that it has an actual *[yogh](https://en.wikipedia.org/wiki/Yogh)* (Ȝ, ȝ);
-* [Gintronic](https://markfromberg.com/projects/gintronic) for code and a few other things
+* [Gintronic](https://markfromberg.com/projects/gintronic) for code and a few other things; and
-* [<span lang="es">Piel</span> Script](https://www.sudtipos.com/font/piel-script) for my name, hiding in the background
+* [<span lang="es">Piel</span> Script](https://www.sudtipos.com/font/piel-script) for my name, hiding in the background.